-Students may meet one of two Diversity (DIV13) requirements through reflection on diversity prior to and following participation on the following St. Lawrence approved off-campus study programs:
+Students may apply to meet one of two Diversity (DIV13) requirements through reflection on diversity prior to and following participation on the following St. Lawrence approved off-campus study programs:

 - China (CIEE)